-Whether it’s referred to as the Americans With Disabilities Act (ADA), Section 508, WCAG 2.0 (or 2.1!), we can help you understand the requirements that apply to local government websites when it comes to accessibility.
-Please explore the resources below for background, information, tools, and helpful tips on how to become compliant.
+Whether it’s referred to as the Americans With Disabilities Act (ADA), Section 508, WCAG 2.0, or 2.1, we can help you understand the requirements that apply to special district websites when it comes to accessibility.

 What is the difference between the Americans With Disabilities Act (ADA), Section 508, and Website Content Accessibility (WCAG) guidelines?